Snowflake-Labs/sfquickstarts/site/sfguides/src/automated_machine_learning_with_snowflake_and_datarobot/automl_with_snowflake_and_datarobot.md

 ![](assets/p28.png)
 <br/><br/>

-To import the data for the ML project press the button 'Data Source' - We will be creating the connection that maps to the context we were using when in the Snowflake platform.
+To import the data for the ML project click the button 'Data Source' - We will be creating the connection that maps to the context we were using when in the Snowflake platform.

 ![](assets/p29.png)
 <br/><br/>